OliverBalfour/Language/README.md

 Made during the [ANU CSSA Hackathon in 2022](https://github.com/anucssa/hackathon-submissions-2022)

-Dynamically typed, interpreted imperative language with very few constructs - no functions yet!
+This is a very small dynamically typed, interpreted, imperative language

-It has variables, lexically scoped if/else, while loops, arithmetic and boolean and string operators.
+It has variables, lexically scoped if/else, functions, while loops, arithmetic and boolean and string operators.

 ```
 var i = 0;